mssgill/hscSphinx/database/schema_browsing.rst

 `Schema Browser <https://hscdata.mtk.nao.ac.jp:4443/schema_browser2/schema_browser.html>`_.
 It shows column names, format in database, descriptions, value format, unit, DB key information and corresponding names in HSC pipeline.
-The target table can be switched by clicking the table names under the trees of the database schema, like 'ssp_s14a0_udeep_20140523a'(for UDEEP COSMOS), in the right panel.
+The target table can be switched by clicking the table names under the trees of the database schema, like 'ssp_s14a0_udeep_20140523a'(for UDEEP COSMOS), in the left panel.
 Please read the top page of this `Schema Browser <https://hscdata.mtk.nao.ac.jp:4443/schema_browser2/schema_browser.html>`_ for the detail of usage.